Perfective Software Maintenance: The Complete Guide to Extending Your Software's Lifespan in 2026

 The result?
 Higher conversion rates, lower churn, and users who stick around longer.

 One client we worked with implemented quarterly UX improvements based on user feedback.
-Their trial-to-paid conversion rate jumped from 12% to 19% over eight months.
-Same product, better experience, 58% more paying customers.
+Over several months their trial-to-paid conversion climbed markedly — same product, better experience, and a meaningful lift in paying customers.

 Benefit #4: Productivity Gains Through Automation